Pose-dIVE: Pose-Diversified Augmentation with Diffusion Model for Person Re-Identification

+A reference U-Net provides the identity information to the denoising U-Net through an attention mechanism.
+Identity information is shared with the denoising U-Net within self-attention~\cite{vaswani2017attention} in each block, allowing the two parallel branches to benefit from the comprehensive pre-trained knowledge of Stable Diffusion.
+Formally, for each attention layer in the network:

+where \(d_k\) denotes the scaling factor, the query $Q$ comes from the denoising branch, while the key $K$ and value $V$ are derived from both the reference and denoising branch to provide identity guidance while denoising.

-In addition, we concatenate the depth, surface normals, and skeleton, and feed them into the pose guider network, which consists of several convolutional layers.
-The encoded condition is then added to the projected input of the denoising diffusion model.
-In this manner, the model can generate an image with the identity given by the reference image, while being able to control its viewpoint and human pose.
-This enables the reduction of bias in the training dataset when a Re-ID model is trained using this dataset.
+In addition, we concatenate the depth, surface normals, and skeleton, and feed them into the pose guider network $G$, which consists of stacks of convolutional layers:

+where \([\cdot]\) denotes concatenation.
+The encoded condition is then added to the projected input of the denoising diffusion model, following~\cite{AnimateAnyone}.

+The diffusion model can generate an image that retains the identity from the reference image while allowing control over its viewpoint and human pose.
+Augmenting the training dataset with the diffusion model conditioned on the pose distribution outlined in Sec.~\ref{sec:augmentation} helps reduce bias when training a Re-ID model.
 For a detailed description of the architecture, please refer to the supplementary materials.